mit-dormcon/t-rex/README.md

 ### Tag behavior

-- Events tagged with `food` will be printed with a food icon in the booklet
+- Events tagged with a tag will be printed with an icon in the booklet, if the emoji field is present
 - Events tagged with `mandatory` will be printed with a bold outline in the booklet
 - Events tagged with `signature` will be printed with a dashed outline to